idvorkin/idvorkin.github.io/_posts/2019-5-21-coaching.md

 - l11
 - **Provide Support**
-- Listen to you
+- Listen to the learner
-- Recognize and Appreciate your efforts
+- Recognize and appreciate the learners
-- Problem solve with you
+- Problem solve with the learner
-- Ask for your input
+- Ask for the learners input
-- Remind you why you're doing the task
+- Remind the learner why you're doing the task
-- Share their own experiences achieving the task and goal
+- Share your own experiences achieving the task and goal
-- Share why the task and goal is relevant to other
+- Share why the task and goal is important

 | Competent/Confident | Confident                                      | Scared                                          |
 | ------------------- | ---------------------------------------------- | ----------------------------------------------- |